Sibidine/Video-Clipping-tool/README.md

 # Video-Clipping-tool
 Tool for downloading clips of videos from the internet.

-(Edit on 2/4/23- youtube-dl seems to have issues with uploader-id as of right now- for this to work, a nightly build is needed instead of the 2021.12.17 release, else this script does not work as of right now.
-Will update this bit incase of a new release)

 This tool will allow the user to generate a clip from a youtube video using `youtube-dl` and `ffmpeg`, which can be downloaded as audio or video.
 The idea behind this script came from [this forum post](https://unix.stackexchange.com/questions/230481/how-to-download-portion-of-video-with-youtube-dl-command) .

-Disclaimer: Make sure to have both `ffmpeg` and `youtube-dl` installed for this to work!
+Disclaimer: Make sure to have both `ffmpeg` and `yt-dlp` installed for this to work!

 Usage instructions:

 ```
 git clone https://github.com/Sibidine/Video-Clipping-tool.git
 cd Video-Clipping-tool
+chmod +x dependency_check.sh
+./dependency_check.sh
 chmod +x clip.sh
 ./clip.sh
 ```